rxwei/swift-tensorflow-profiling/README.md

 ## `tf.Variable` vs. functional

 Graph Program Extraction currently does not generate mutable variables in the TensorFlow graph for `var` declarations.
 Instead, each mutation of `var` in Swift source code gets lowered to producing a new value.
+In Python, however, `tf.Variable` is used everywhere and may be highly optimized.
+Here we compare purely functional parameter updates with mutation-based parameter updates.

 - [parameter_update](parameter_update): Straight-line parameter update